What Is The Best First Line Of Treatment For Hypertension? - UrduPoint

 What Is The Best First Line Of Treatment For Hypertension?

-Researchers have applied complex algorithms to find out, and the results are surprising.For people who have just received a diagnosis of hypertension, deciding which drug to start taking can be challenging.Current guidelines advise about five classes of drugs that physicians can choose from as the first line of treatment for hypertension, but what are the criteria underpinning this range?A new paper the first author of which is Dr.
+Researchers have applied complex algorithms to find out, and the results are surprising.Current guidelines advise about five classes of drugs that physicians can choose from as the first line of treatment for hypertension, but what are the criteria underpinning this range?A new paper the first author of which is Dr.

 Marc A. Suchard, from the department of biostatistics at the University of California, Los Angeles showcases some of the pitfalls behind deciding which is the best first line of treatment for hypertension.First, the existing literature that organizations such as the American College of Cardiology and the American Heart Association (AHA) have based their guidelines on are randomized clinical trials with an insufficient number of participants, very few of whom are just beginning their treatment, explain Dr.

-Suchard and colleagues.Second, the observational studies that are sometimes used to make up for any knowledge gaps in the trials have their own biases and limitations of samples.Therefore, expert opinions tend to be the driver behind clinical recommendations, rather than hard evidence.
+Suchard and colleagues.Second, the observational studies that are sometimes used to make up for any knowledge gaps in the trials have their own biases and limitations of samples.The unreliability of existing evidenceStudy co-author Dr.

-To rectify this, Dr. Suchard and colleagues have used big data and a uniquely reliable method to generate and analyze large-scale evidence in order to evaluate the effectiveness of first-line treatment options.The researchers have published their findings in the journal The Lancet.tudy co-author Dr.

 George Hripcsak, who is the chair of the Department of Biomedical Informatics at Columbia University, in New York, further explains the motivation for the research.He says, "Randomized clinical trials demonstrate a drug's effectiveness and safety in a highly defined patient population, but they're not good at making comparisons among multiple drug classes in a diverse group of patients that you would encounter in the real world.""Unintentionally or not, journals and authors tend to publish studies that have exciting results, and researchers may even select analytical methods that are best suited to getting the results that fit their hypotheses," adds Dr.